AishwaryaHubballi/DATA-ANALYSIS-ON-SPEED-DATASET/README.md

 13. INDEXING : An appropriate attribute can be considered as index value for each record.
 14. AVERAGE SPEED OF DRIVER : can be found by group-by driver_id and finding the mean for each driver_id.This can be used to analyse the driver's driving and the speed that he maintains on an average.
 15. AVERAGE SPEED OF VEHICLE : can be found by group-by vehicle_id and finding the mean for each vehicle_id.
 Average speed of vehicle can be analysed.
+16. SCATTER PLOTS: for 'LATITUDE vs SPEEDLIMIT ' and 'LONGITUDE vs SPEEDLIMIT' is plotted.
+    They reprsent the scattering of data in 2-dimensional feature space.

-(.ipynb file is attached that contains codes and results for the above)
+#### (.ipynb file is attached that contains codes and results for the above)